Azure/iotedge-lorawan-starterkit/docs/quickstart.md

 ### What does the template do?

-The template provision an IoT Hub with a [packet forwarder](https://github.com/Lora-net/packet_forwarder) and a network server module already pre-configured to work out of the box.
+The template provision an IoT Hub with a [LoRa Basics™ Station](https://github.com/lorabasics/basicstation) and a network server module already pre-configured to work out of the box.
 As soon as you connect your IoT Edge device in point 4 above, those will be pushed on your device.
 You can find template definition and Edge deployment specification [here](https://github.com/Azure/iotedge-lorawan-starterkit/tree/dev/Template).

-If you are using the the RAK833-USB, you'll need to adjust the template to use the right LoRaWan Packet Forwarder.
-You will find a full documentation in the LoRaWanPktFwdRAK833USB [submodule](https://github.com/Azure/iotedge-lorawan-starterkit/tree/dev/Docs/).
+If you are using the the RAK833-USB, you'll need to build a different LoRa Basics™ Station image.
+You can find a fork of the official Basic Station repository with support for RAK833-USB [here](https://github.com/danigian/basicstation).

 ## Using a Proxy Server to connect your Concentrator to Azure